 Glimpse the future and get inspired!

-The Fredonia Mini Maker Faire is a joint production of the Erie 2-Chautauqua-Cattaraugus BOCES and The State University of New York at Fredonia in cooperation with MAKE Magazine and additional sponsors.
+The Fredonia Mini Maker Faire is a production of the Erie 2-Chautauqua-Cattaraugus BOCES in cooperation with MAKE and additional sponsors.
 This “circus of creativity” is a FREE, family-friendly event open to the public.

 The first Fredonia Mini Maker Faire was held Saturday, Oct.
 23, 2016, on the campus of The State University of New York at Fredonia in the Science Center and the Williams Center.
 Each year the event will feature make-and-take stations, demonstrations, talks, various Makers and Buffalo-area food trucks between the two buildings. more.
 The event will delight attendees age 2 to 102.